 I was asked to write a personal narrative piece about spending a week in my home country Singapore for Turkish Airline’s inflight magazine Skylife, my first ever print travel piece and I thought I’d give you guys a bit more insight as to how this piece came together.

-My first draft was a lot more bloggery, for lack of a better word – I’ll post it up separately because I still like the gist of it, though it wasn’t quite right for this particular magazine – but finally I was inspired by… myself (…right.).
 I thought about how I always tell people in hostels that Singapore is ‘very small’ and to give some context, ‘that it takes under an hour to go from east to west’.
-That was the basis for how this article ended up morphing into what I’ve taken to calling my ‘Journey to the West’ piece, where I take the reader on a journey across the sights of Singapore through our cross-island MRT line aka our metro/subway system.
-I feel like I need to spend an actual week doing all the things in this article (I’ve done some, not all!) to see whether I’ve done it justice.
+That was the basis for how this article ended up morphing into what I’ve taken to calling my ‘Journey to the West’ piece, where I take the reader on a journey across the sights of Singapore through our MRT line.
+I feel like I need to spend an actual week doing all the things in this article to see whether I’ve done it justice.

 Piotr